Tepehuán: Shamanism

 Among the Ódami and O’dam people (better known as Northern Tepehuan and Southern Tepehuan by outsiders) the initiation process includes novices learning two main skills: how to make and use their ritual paraphernalia and how to "dream well".
 The former consists mainly in a set of different kind of arrows which represents deities, ancestors, and the shamans themselves in ritual contexts, constituting powerful magical instruments.
 The latter refers to the capacity to intervene consciously and intentionally in the dream realm, since shamanic oneiric experiences have lasting effects in woken life.
 Since therapeutic processes applied by O’dam mankagim are solved in the dream realm, they constitute one of the most important arenas of action in shamanic healing.

 Catholicism

 Catholics are served by a resident priest at San Bernardino, who also serves the surrounding areas.
 Other communities are served by visiting missionaries who arrive before Easter Sunday and stay several weeks.
 The archbishop comes yearly from Durango to baptize and confirm children.
 No other priests or members of Protestant religions missionize or visit the region.

 Language

-The Tepehuán languages, which include the Northern Tepehuan, Southeastern Tepehuan, and Southwestern Tepehuan languages, are part of the Uto-Aztecan language family and are related to the Pima Bajo and Tohono O'odham.
+The Tepehuán languages, which include the Northern Tepehuan, Southeastern Tepehuan, and Southwestern Tepehuan languages, are part of the Uto-Aztecan language family and are related to the Pima Bajo and Tohono O'odham.Northern Ódami (autonym: Ódami) features the core expression: Dɨame ’xir na tɛhɨ wa áira tama ("Word-heart with moon-soul united"), reflecting linguistic cosmology.